Home Office - PR against a shortage of skilled workers

 Flexible work as a normal case?

-At Coca-Cola Germany, flexible working has been the norm since 2012: "We have dealt with studies and the needs of Generation Y," says HR Director Nadine Ziese.
-Even before, there were regulations for family-friendly work, but less flexible: "All employees can now decide for themselves when and where they want to work, provided the company's priorities allow it.
-The timekeeping is voluntary.
-That strengthens the individual responsibility, "she is convinced.
+At Coca-Cola Germany, flexible working has been the norm since 2012: "We dealt with studies and the needs of Generation Y", explains HR Director Nadine Ziese.
+There had already been rules for family-friendly work before, but less flexible: “All employees can now determine when and where they want to work, provided the operational priorities allow it.
+Working hours are recorded voluntarily.
+That strengthens personal responsibility, ”she is convinced.

-However, there are limitations, as Ziese makes clear: "Working from home is not the right thing for everyone: For example, working in a company also requires personal communication with one another.
-You have to decide on a case-by-case basis whether a task can be done at home or if collusion requires office presence. "
+However, there are limitations, as Ziese points out: “Working from home is not the right thing for everyone: For example, working in a company also requires personal exchange with one another.
+You have to decide on a case-by-case basis whether a task can be done at home or whether agreements require presence in the office. ”

 SMEs are having a hard time with the topic

-Significantly more difficult than large corporations are medium-sized companies with the topic, as Steffen Schoch, Managing Director of Economic Development North Black Forest, states: "Few have home office regulations, or if they do not comment on it," says Schoch and adds:
+Small and medium-sized companies find it much more difficult than large corporations, as Steffen Schoch, Managing Director of Wirtschaftsförderung Nordschwarzwald, states: "Very few have home office regulations, or if they do, they do not comment on them," says Schoch, adding:

-"Particularly in owner-managed companies there is a special trust between the boss and employees, which, so the fear, could suffer from the spatial distance."
-Although could, so Schoch, flexible, family-friendly working hours, especially in rural areas, a huge competitive advantage for employers, the want to be attractive to young talents.
-"But many companies have not realized that they can profit from it."
+"Especially in owner-managed companies, there is a special level of trust between the boss and the employees, which, they fear, could suffer due to the spatial distance."
+According to Schoch, flexible, family-friendly working hours, especially in rural regions, could be a huge competitive advantage for employers who want to be attractive to young talents.
+"But many companies have not yet recognized that they can benefit from it."

 Flexible working hours required by young employees

-Securing skilled workers was also the decisive argument for the medium-sized company Hansgrohe in flexibilising working hours: "Our location in Schiltach has other advantages than a big city.
+Securing skilled workers was also the key argument for the medium-sized company Hansgrohe when it came to making working hours more flexible: “Our Schiltach location has other advantages than a big city.

-Working time flexibility was repeatedly in demand from young applicants, but above all from our employees, who return from maternity protection, "explains HR Director Thomas Egenter.
-As a result, there are now contractually agreed teleworking positions and flexible home office solutions in all departments except production - but only two days a week.
+Working time flexibility was always in demand from young applicants, but above all from our employees who return from maternity leave, ”explains HR Manager Thomas Egenter.
+That is why there are contractually agreed telework places and flexible home office solutions in all departments except in production - but only two days a week.